Captain from Castile: Plot

 Catana seeks the aid of charlatan and doctor Botello, who reluctantly gives her a ring with the supposed power to make Pedro fall in love with her, despite their vast difference in social status.
 When Pedro kisses her, she rejects him, believing he is under the ring's spell, but he convinces her otherwise and marries her that very night.

 Cortés marches inland to Cempoala, where he receives a bribe of gems from another Aztec delegation.
 He places Pedro in charge of guarding the gems in a teocalli.
 Pedro leaves his post, however, to calm down drunk, menacing Juan, and the gems are stolen.
 Cortés accuses Pedro of theft.
 When Pedro finds a hidden door into the teocalli, Cortés gives him 24 hours to redeem himself.
 Pedro tracks the thieves, captains opposing Cortés, back to Villa Rica, where they have incited mutiny.
 With the aid of Corio, a loyal crewman, he recovers the gems, although he is seriously wounded in the head by a crossbow bolt during their escape.

 Cortés promotes Pedro to captain.
 Then, to remove the temptation of retreat, he orders their ships burned.
 They march on to Cholula, where they are met by another delegation, led by Montezuma's nephew, who threatens the expedition with annihilation unless they leave.
 When Cortés protests that he has no ships, the prince reveals that more have arrived.
 Cortés realizes that his rival, Cuban Governor Velázquez, has sent a force to usurp his command.
 Cortés takes half his men to attack Villa Rica, leaving Pedro in command of the rest.

 Cortés returns victorious, bringing with him reinforcements and Diego de Silva, the King's emissary.
 De Silva is there to impose the Santa Hermandad on Mexico.
 Juan attacks de Silva, but is stopped by Cortes' soldiers.
 Father Bartolomé reminds Pedro of his vow, and Cortés holds him personally responsible for de Silva's safety.
 When de Silva is strangled that night, Pedro is sentenced to death.
 Just before the execution, Coatl confesses to Father Bartolomé that he killed de Silva.
-Catana stabs him to spare him the degradation of being hanged.
-Pedro recovers, and Cortés and his followers march on the Aztec capital.
+Catana stabs Pedro to spare him the degradation of being hanged.
+He recovers, and Cortés and his followers march on the Aztec capital.